5 simple steps to prevent bruising during treatment

-One of the most common side effects of aesthetic procedures like Botox and filler is the dreaded bruise.
-Even non surgical procedures such as Laser therapy, Ultherapy, Thermage and treatment around the eyes to reduce skin laxity and remove eye bags carry a small risk of post treament bruising.
+One of the most common side effects of aesthetic procedures like wrinkle reduction injections and filler is the dreaded bruise.
+Even non surgical procedures such as Laser therapy, Ultherapy, Thermage and treatment around the eyes to reduce skin laxity and remove eye bags carry a small risk of post treatment bruising.

 Most bruises can be prevented if your aesthetic doctor takes all possible steps to prevent the occurrence of bruising in the first place.
 These are some of the things I do in my practice to avoid bruising: